Molecular Nature and Functional Role of Dendritic Voltage-Gated Ion Channels

 - Ashley Pratt, BS, Postbaccalaureate Fellow

 The central nervous system (CNS) underlies all our experiences, actions, emotions, knowledge, and memories.
 With billions of neurons each firing hundreds of times per second, the complexity of the brain is stunning.
 To pare down the task of understanding something so complex, our research approach calls for studying the workings of a single central neuron: the pyramidal neuron from the CA1 region of the hippocampus.
-In humans, the hippocampus is essential for long-term memory and is among the first brain regions affected by epilepsy and Alzheimer’s disease.
+The hippocampus is essential for long-term memory in humans and is among the first brain regions affected by epilepsy and Alzheimer’s disease.
 To understand how the hippocampus stores and processes information, we focus on the CA1 pyramidal neuron, one of its principal cell types.
 Each of these cells receives tens of thousands of inputs onto its dendrites, and it is commonly thought that information is stored by altering the strength of individual synapses (synaptic plasticity).
 Recent evidence suggests that the regulation of synaptic surface expression of glutamate receptors can, in part, determine synaptic strength.
 However, the dendrites contain an abundance of ion channels that are involved in receiving, transforming, and relaying information in the dendrites, adding an additional layer of complexity to neuronal information processing.

 We found that the A-type potassium channel subunit Kv4.2 is highly expressed in the dendritic regions of CA1 neurons in the hippocampus and, as one of the primary regulators of dendritic excitability, plays a pivotal role in information processing.
 Kv4.2 is targeted for modulation during the types of plasticity thought to underlie learning and memory.
 Moreover, we found that the functional expression level of Kv4.2 regulates the subtype expression of NMDA–type glutamate receptors, the predominant molecular devices controlling synaptic plasticity and memory.
 We are currently following up on these findings with more detailed investigations into the mechanisms of activity-dependent Kv4.2 regulation.
 In addition, we have begun to investigate the role of dendritic voltage-gated potassium and calcium channels in neuronal development and developmental disorders.